top of page

 Writings, Proposals, & Publications:

-A selection of professional proposals, academic publications, editorial projects, and digital periodicals highlighting clarity, accessibility, and research providence.
+A selection of professional proposals, academic publications, editorial projects, and digital periodicals highlighting clarity, providence, and accessibility.

 Create, Construct, Refurbish, (2023): a collaboration with The Palestinian Museum for disbursement of a $480K Aliph Foundation international grant, with requisition for auxiliary financing, regulatory funding and critical preservation techniques focused on ethical implications of material deterioration.